joeky888/dotfile/Software/Software.md

 * Auto updater
 * Multiple users Co-op
 * Proxy setting
-* Create a poll or predefined option for asking user experience, not just give them a piece of blank paper
+* Create a poll with predefined option for asking user experience, not just give them a piece of blank paper
 * Testing and Documentation and Examples in Documentation
 * Mobile
     * Most operations can be done with only one hand